cysouw/diathesis/text/c03_prepositions.md

 #### *für* Ditransitive dative alternation ("benefactive")

 The alternation of a dative with a *für* prepositional phrase is very widespread.
 It can be used with verbs that can be performed on behalve on somebody else "nach deinem Wunsch" (benefactive/dativus commodi) \Next[a,b].
-In German grammar it is sometimes refered to as a 'free dative' because it can be easily dropped completely.
-As Eisenberg [-@eisenberg2006a: 298] remarks, it is widerspread, but cannot be used with all verbs and is thus a device for the subclassification of verbs.
+In German grammar it is sometimes referred to as a 'free dative' because it can be easily dropped completely.
+As Eisenberg [-@eisenberg2006a: 298] remarks, it is widespread, but cannot be used with all verbs and is thus a device for the subclassification of verbs.

 \ex.
  \a.
 Ich koche dir eine Suppe.